devmehta787/cipher-safe/Readme.md

    - Generate new passwords: Enter a site name and optional length, then click "Generate"
    - Retrieve passwords: Enter a site name and click "Get"
    - Regenerate passwords: Enter a site name and click "Regenerate" (caution: this will overwrite the existing password)
+   - Reset database: Click "Reset Database", type 'RESET' in the confirmation box, and click "Confirm Reset" (use with extreme caution)

 ## API Endpoints